wrex/rexs.tips/content/guitar/2020-03-20-barre-chords.md

 {{< figure src="/img/neck-diagrams/barre-triads.png" caption="Rex's CAGED: Three Triads" >}}

-The triad "kernels" of Rex's CAGED are shown as solid dots.
-Note how the root is **always in the middle** of those adjacent three note shapes (the roots are shown in red).
+The triad "kernels" of Rex's CAGED are shown with filled-in circles.
+Note how the root is **always in the middle** of each triad shape (the roots are shown in red).
 If you know [where the notes are on the fretboard]({{< ref "/guitar/2020-03-17-note-locations.md" >}}) you'll find it easy to form any major chord all over the fretboard just using these three shapes.

-Other locations for the roots outside of the triad kernels are shown as hollow circles.
-You can find these with simple octave shapes. **You don't need to think about these alternate root locations** &mdash; the solid triad shapes are all you need to "see" in your mind's eye.
-Once you see the triad shape, navigating to the alternate root locations is easy.
+In addition to the solid root note in the middle of each triad, two alternative locations for the root on different strings are also shown.
+You can find these alternate root locations with simple octave shapes.

+**You don't need to think about these alternate root locations** &mdash; the solid triad shapes are all you need to "see" in your mind's eye.
+Once you see the triad shape, navigating to the alternate root locations is easy. *Focus primarily on the root note in the center of each triad.*

+The regular CAGED system wants you to think about, say, D Major as an A shape barré chord with the root on the 5th fret of the 5th string, or a G shape barré chord with the root on the 10th fret.
+To me, they both "hang off of" the D triad at the 7th fret.

-Note how the CAGED A shape barré chord uses the root on the 5th string, but the G shape barré chord uses the root on the 1st (and/or 6th) string.
-Similarly, the CAGED C shape uses the root on the 5th string, but the D shape uses the root on the 4th string.
+Similarly, the CAGED C shape D Major chord (what a mouthful!) uses the root on the 5th string, but the D shape D major uses the root on the open 4th string.
+To my mind, they are both the same thing: D Major with the root on the 3rd fret.

-The value of "Rex's CAGED" to me is that I only need to **KNOW** three things rather than five.
-It's also trivial to **KNOW** where the roots are in each shape (always in the middle!).
-This in turn makes it much easier to navigate around the fretboard and find chords anywhere, since I know where the notes are on the fretboard.
+The value of "Rex's CAGED" to me is:

+* I only need to **KNOW** three things rather than five.

+* It's trivial to **KNOW** where the roots are in each shape (always in the middle!).

+* **KNOWING** where the root is lets me find major chords anywhere.
 You have learned your [note locations]({{< ref "/2020-03-17-note-locations" >}}) haven't you?

+* **Most important of all**: I no longer think about shapes and shape names at all.
+With the fret locations shown in the diagram above, I'd just call those chords F&sharp;, B, and E. If I wanted to highlight the fingering, I'd think/say "F&sharp; with 6th string root," "B with 5th string root," and "E with 2nd string root" (or possibly highlighting roots on different strings depending on context).

+With regular CAGED, I **hated** saying or thinking things like: "I'm playing an E shape B Major chord."
+Wait, is it an E or a B? *Way* too confusing.
+{{< /admonition >}}

-A word about fretting the CAGED shapes: almost nobody can actually play the full D or G shapes in CAGED, the fingerings are just too tricky.
+One thing to note about fretting CAGED chords: almost nobody can actually play the full D or G shapes &mdash; the fingerings are just too tricky.

-In practice, most people play the D shape by leaving out the highest note and just playing it as a three note power chord on the inner strings: the root on the 4th string, fifth on the 3rd, and a second root on the 2nd string.
+In practice, most people play the D shape by leaving out the highest note and just playing a three note power chord on the inner strings: the root on the 4th string, fifth on the 3rd, and a second root on the 2nd string.

 The G shape is either played on the lowest 5 strings or on the top 4 strings, muting the unplayed notes.

+Again, though, why think about shapes at all?
+I think it's less confusing to only thing about chords (triads) and name things based on the note name of the root.
+If I need to get specific about the fingering, usually all I need to add is the fret location (the listener can figure out which string has the root at that fret!).

-It's rarely necessary to play more than three or four strings at a time.
-You may have noticed that the dreaded F chord you learned in open position is really an abbreviated version of the E shape barré chord.
-It's quite common to only play the top or inner three or four strings with any of these shapes.
-Playing fewer strings is certainly less tiring!
+Lastly, note that it's rarely necessary to play more than three or four strings at a time.
+You may have noticed that the dreaded F chord you learned in open position is really an abbreviated version of the full 6-string E shape barré chord.
+It's quite common to only play the top three or four strings, or inner three or four strings with any of these shapes.
+Playing fewer strings is certainly less tiring, and you can pick and choose whether to emphasize lower or higher pitched notes.

-Please let me know if you find this as useful as I did.
+Please let me know if you find this way of thinking about CAGED and barré chords useful.
-{{< /admonition >}}